exogen/graphbrainz/schema.md

     after: String
     first: Int

-    # The MBID of an Area to which the entity is linked.
+    # The MBID of an area to which the entity is linked.
     area: MBID

-    # The MBID of an Artist to which the entity is linked.
+    # The MBID of an artist to which the entity is linked.
     artist: MBID

-    # The MBID of a Place to which the Event is linked.
+    # The MBID of a place to which the event is linked.
     place: MBID
   ): EventConnection